marcoalopez/GrainSizeTools/DOCS/FAQ.md

 - Aim to approximate the actual (3D) distribution of grain sizes from thin sections using stereological methods.
 This involves estimating the volume occupied by a particular grain size fraction and a parameter characterizing the shape of the grain size population (assuming a lognormal distribution).
 The stereological methods assume that grains have equant or near-equant shapes (AR < 2.0), which mostly include all recrystallized grains produced during static and dynamic recrystallization.
 Additional details are available [here](http://joss.theoj.org/papers/10.21105/joss.00863).

 > For igneous studies involving tabular grains far from near-equant objects, we recommend other approaches such as those implemented in the *CSDCorrections* software (Higgins 2000).
 See the references list section for details.

-## What is paleopizometry?

-Paleopiezometers refer to microstructural features of deformed rocks that vary with the magnitude of the applied differential stress under which they formed (Twiss and Moores, 2006).
-They serve to infer differential stresses in the geological past, hence the name paleopiezometry, and they are an essential tool for validating rheological models of the lithosphere.
-The most prevalent microstructure used for this purpose is the average recrystallized (apparent) grain size.
-This choice is due to its ease of measurement in recrystallized rocks.

-## Why use apparent grain size measures over measures estimated from unfolded 3D grain size distributions in paleopiezometry studies?

-One might be tempted to use a stereological method to estimate the midpoint of the modal interval or another unidimensional parameter based on the actual grain size distribution rather than relying on the mean, median, or frequency peak of the apparent grain size distribution.
-However, we assert that there is no advantage to this approach and it comes with serious disadvantages.

-The reason is that 3D grain size distributions are estimated using a stereological model, making the accuracy of the estimates dependent not only on errors introduced during measurement but also on the robustness of the model itself.
-Unfortunately, stereological methods are founded on weak geometric assumptions, and their results will always be, at best, approximate.
-This implies that the precision and accuracy of average values estimated from 3D size distributions will be **significantly inferior** compared to those based on the original distribution of grain profiles.
-The latter, although estimating an apparent grain size, relies on real data rather than a model.

-In summary, utilize stereological methods only when there is a need to estimate the volume occupied by a specific grain size fraction or to investigate the shape of the true grain size distribution.
-Otherwise, opt for estimates based on the apparent grain size distribution for better precision and accuracy.

 ## What measure of central tendency (i.e. average) do I have to use?